 Since version 2.0, the encryption of addtional resources (e.g. property files or images) is possible in a transparent way.
 Encrypted resources may be loaded by getResource() or getResourceAsStream().

-The current version 4 supports Sun/Oracle Java 5, 6, 7 and 8 for OSX, Windows and Linux on i386 and x86-64.
+The current version 5 supports Oracle JDK 7 to 11 for OSX, Windows and Linux on i386 and x86-64.
+OpenJDK is supported on the same platforms in version 8 and 11.
 Solaris support is available on request.
-Virtual machines besides Oracle Java may work, but are not supported.
+Virtual machines besides Oracle Java and OpenJDK may work, but are not supported.
 The release planning for platforms is based on demand, so please tell us which platforms you need!

 Currently, there are three ways to implement a Java debugger or profiler: